mvtab/aurx/README.md

 Wokarounds:
 You can increase the default duration of a sudo session by changing the `Defaults timestamp_timeout` in `/etc/sudoers`.
 Additionally or alternatively, you can refresh the sudo timeout every time you execute sudo by adding `alias sudo='sudo -v; sudo'` to your .bashrc.

-An extreme way to overcome this is giving your user NOPASSWD sudo privileges, which is highly insecure and not adviced even in test labs.

 ### Completion
 Package completions are using the AUR RPC, which has a daily rate limit of 4000 requests per IP per day.